scaleoutsean/awesome-solidfire/README.md

 ## Resources and Solutions

 - You may want to check out the official [catalog of NetApp HCI solutions](https://docs.netapp.com/us-en/hci/solutions/index.html).
-Even though some of the solutios may require NetApp HCI, a lot of that content also applies to SolidFire
+Even though some of the solutions may require NetApp HCI, a lot of that content also applies to SolidFire

 ### Cloud

-- Synchronization to/from public cloud: Element OS supports SnapMirror (async) to/from [Cloud Volumes ONTAP](https://cloud.netapp.com/ontap-cloud) available in all major public clouds.
+- Data synchronization to/from public cloud: Element OS supports NetApp SnapMirror (async) replication to/from [Cloud Volumes ONTAP](https://cloud.netapp.com/ontap-cloud) which is available on all major public clouds.
 See [NetApp TR-4641](https://www.netapp.com/us/media/tr-4641.pdf) for additional details

 ### Virtualization